Snivio/Simple-web-Scraper/README.md

 # Simple-web-Scraper
-extract all details and cout words
+extract all details and count words